lukeseybold/AOE_OBAS/README.md

 WEC-Sim  :  Simulink model of the OBAS WECs and PTO systems <br>
 NEMOH    :  BEM solver for hydrodynamic and hydrostatic coefficients <br>
-BEMIO    :  Conversion and visulaization of hydrodynamic data to h5 format
+BEMIO    :  Visulaization of hydrodynamic data and conversion to h5 format